 i.
 My honest opinion, IF you have time (say you have a year before the AFK), do your Part 1 at least and possibly Part 2, BEFORE AFK.
 You’ll have a better foundation.
 All ASDA, Mosby, First Aid.
 Facebook groups full of it.

 ii.
 Do both.
 Better your chances.

 iv.
-Get your applications in as early as possibly.
+Get your applications in as early as possible.
 Get them at the top of the pile.

 v.
 Prepare for your bench test.
 US Bench tests are far easier than Canadian Bench Exams.
 But still practice.
-Find a centre if possible.
+Find a center if possible.

 vi.
 Interview courses if needed.
 Practice.

 2. (AFK) Assessment of Fundamental Knowledge (Minimum 75% needed to pass.
 (1st Week Feb)

 3. Keep 85%+ as a goal to be “safely” considered in almost all universities across Canada.

 Under that, you’ll be lucky / have a great resume / possibly MDS / minority.
 People have got in with 70% in the University of Manitoba which is the only one that accepts candidates under 75%.
 I believe 65 is their cutoff.

 4. What to study for AFK?
 This was my setup.